Interpolation and Exponentially Suppressed Cosmological Constant in Non-Supersymmetric Heterotic Strings with General $\mathbb{Z}_{2}$ Twists: Cosmological constant

 \subsection{The formula for the cosmological constant}

 The one-loop cosmological constant is given by

 where $\mathcal{F}$ is a fundamental region of the modular group:

 For simplicity, we evaluate the one-loop cosmological constant of the models with $D\geq1$ constructed in section \ref{massless spectrum}, in the region that all $R_{i} \approx \infty~(i=1,2,\ldots, d)$ where supersymmetry is asymptotically restored.
+The four classes shown in subsection \ref{d=2 case} are examples we now consider in 8-dimensional models (the $R_1, R_2\to\infty$ limit gives a 10-dimensional supersymmetric model).
 In that region, only zero-winding states with $m^{i}=0$ contribute to the cosmological constant, and the contribution from the twisted sector is exponentially suppressed.
 Using Jacobi's abstruse identity $V_8-S_8=0$, the partition function of the Non-supersymmetric heterotic model is written as

 where $(\bm{R};\bm{A})$ denotes two types of the moduli, radii of the compactified circles and Wilson lines: $(R_{1},\ldots, R_{d};A_{1},\ldots,A_{d})$.
 The internal part $I=Z_{\Gamma^{16+d,d}_{+}}(\bm{R};\bm{A})- Z_{\Gamma^{16+d,d}_{-}}(\bm{R};\bm{A})$ is written as\footnote{Please do not confuse the lattice element with the ratio of the circumference of a circle to its diameter.}